Children's Hospital is part of the UPMC family.

 A central line is a long, flexible catheter used to deliver fluids or medications over a prolonged length of time, usually several weeks or more.
-These catheters are often placed in the arm, neck, or chest.
-A catheter is placed through the skin and into a large vein, and then manipulated until it reaches a larger vein near the heart.
+These catheters are often placed in the arm, leg, neck, or chest.
+A catheter is placed through the skin and into a large vein, and then leads into a larger vein terminating near the heart.

-A bloodstream infection can occur when pathogens are introduced in the blood via the central line.
+A bloodstream infection can occur when bacteria is introduced in the blood via the central line.

-Here at UPMC Children's Hospital of Pittsburgh, we take precautions when inserting and accessing the line:
+Here at UPMC Children's Hospital of Pittsburgh, we take precautions when inserting and caring for the line:

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: